jacinder/jacinder/README.md

 👋 Hi there!
 -------------
-I'm Goeun Lee, interested in AI & Computer System
+I'm Goeun Lee
+So far, I've been doing AI projects and Embedded projects.
+Currently I'm working as Cloud/Infra Architecture in LG CNS.

 👩🏻‍💻Experience & Education
 -------------